Wednesday, March 22, 2017

 Jaya Mahabharata and Yuganta

-But there are 2 contradictions in Yuganta.
-I wonder how this went unnoticed.
+However, there are two contradictions in Yuganta that caught my attention.
+I wonder how these went unnoticed:

-If we ignore the above 2 mismatches, the rest of the book is a good read.
+If we set aside these two inconsistencies, the rest of the book is a compelling and insightful read.

-Coming to Jaya Mahabharata by Devdutt, Oh God, WHAT A BOOK.
-WHAT A BOOK !!!!!
+Coming to Jaya Mahabharata by Devdutt Pattanaik—Oh God, what a book.
+WHAT A BOOK!

 No comments: